vrjkmr/song2vec/README.md

 The model seems to have not only learned similar vectors for tracks that appear close to one another in a given playlist, but also managed to learn some interesting relationships between songs that appear nowhere near each other in the dataset.

-Below is an example showing songs similar to John Mayer's cover of Tom Petty's "Free Fallin'" post-training.
+Below is an example showing songs similar to [John Mayer's cover](https://youtu.be/20Ov0cDPZy8) of [Tom Petty's song, "Free Fallin'"](https://youtu.be/1lWJXDG2i0A).

 ```
 top 10 tracks most similar to 'john mayer - free fallin' - live at the nokia theatre' (pos.
 4602):